 How to get a SCOBY for Kombucha?

-You may be able to find scobies for sale when you want to make kombucha tea, especially at health or natural food stores or online.
+You may be able to find scobies for sale in a starter kit when you want to make kombucha tea, especially at health or natural food stores or online.
 They come in some starter tea that you can use to start a batch of kombucha.
 Alternatively, you may have a friend or family member who brews kombucha on a regular basis and has extras to spare along with some starter tea.

 When you make kombucha, a successful brew should form a new SCOBY on top which can be saved in a jar of strong kombucha for subsequent brews.
 As a result, someone you know who brews kombucha may have more scobies than they know what to do with.